bigpapayasalad/triplemint/README.md

 npm run dev
 ```

-Navigate to [localhost:5000](http://localhost:5000).
+...and then navigate to [localhost:5000](http://localhost:5000).
 The app should be running, and you'll probably be like "Wow that's pretty good, if I do say so!" when you see it.
 Probably.